 Sequencing by Synthesis

-Sequencing on the Illumina NextSeq 500 and MiSeq instruments will be carried out only by facility personnel.
+Sequencing on the Illumina instruments will be carried out only by facility personnel.
 Our facility is in constant contact with Illumina to be sure that we are utilizing the latest protocols and reagents on all platforms as well as upgrading instrument parts as necessary.
-Quality metrics generated during a run provide an indication of the sequence quality and the run can be stopped after the first base cycle to save reagent costs should the flow cell contents be determined to be of poor quality.
-Run times vary based on the number of cycles collected but range 6 to 26 hours for the MiSeq.
-For example a 50 cycle, indexed run would take six hours on the MiSeq.
+We run our sequencers six days a week, to provide quick turnaround time without compromising run quality.

 Service Drop Off Deadline Services Performed

-TapeStation & QPCR QC Tuesday before Noon Tuesday (TS) & Wednesday (QPCR)
+TapeStation & QPCR QC Tuesday before 5pm All week (TS) & Wednesday (QPCR)

 * When Harvard is closed the service deadline & execution will be the next business day.

-Sequencing services on the Illumina MiSeq are performed as soon as possible in the order they are received.
+Sequencing services on the Illumina sequencers are performed as soon as possible in the order they are received.
 Certain Harvard & HHMI labs that assisted in equipment purchases will automatically receive preferential queuing.
+We ask that you communicate any relevant deadlines to us as soon as possible!
+We cannot always move orders up in the queue, but we will always do what we can to expedite, and it can help with prioritizing if multiple orders come in at the same time.

 All samples should meet the following criteria:

-• Deliver your samples to a staff member, along with your order confirmation sheet.
+• Deliver your samples to our drop-off freezer (directions here), along with your order confirmation sheet.

 Please contact us at nextgen@genome.med.harvard.edu for pricing information for your specific project.